phoenixframework/phoenix/C_routing.md

 Routing is a big topic, and we have covered a lot of ground here.
 The important points to take away from this guide are:
 - Routes which begin with an HTTP verb name expand to a single clause of the match function.
-- Routes which begin with 'resources' expand to 8 clauses of the match function: GET, POST, PUT, PATCH and DELETE.
+- Routes which begin with 'resources' expand to 8 clauses of the match function.
 - Resources may restrict the number of match function clauses by using the `only:` or `except:` options.
 - Any of these routes may be nested.
 - Any of these routes may be scoped to a given path.